Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Dosage Recommendations

-As tempting as it is, unless directed by a veterinary medical professional only use the labeled dosage for your dog.
+As tempting as it is, unless directed by a veterinary medical professional, only use the labeled dosage for your dog.

 Huge Concern: Medication Interactions

-Even though they are not pharmaceuticals, supplements still have an effect.
-Medication interactions is one of the biggest areas of concern for veterinarians, and with good reason.
+Medication interactions are one of the biggest areas of concern for veterinarians and with good reason.

 Cytochrome 450 Interactions